Iowa School Performance Profile

-In order to satisfy the requirements for reporting annual progress toward state and federal indicators, school districts and non-public schools in Iowa complete an Annual Progress Report (APR) due to the Iowa Department of Education by September 15 each year.
-APRs include information regarding academic proficiency, academic goals, dropouts, graduation rates, attendance rates, and post-secondary data.
+In order to satisfy the requirements for reporting annual progress toward state and federal indicators, school districts and non-public schools in Iowa complete a report due to the Iowa Department of Education by September 15.
+This report, which includes information regarding academic proficiency, academic goals, dropouts, graduation rates, attendance rates, and post-secondary data, is now referred to as the District's Report Card.
+To view the district's annual report card(s), please click on the link below.

 The board promotes healthy students by supporting wellness, good nutrition, and regular physical activity